 First thing first, since the 64-bit architecture is widely used today, all major antivirus programs work great on it.
 So, the choice is going to be hard.
-In that manner, we won’t rank antiviruses by number here.
-We’ll just tell you about their most important features, and differences.
-So, you can choose the best option by yourself.

-Best antivirus programs for Windows 64-bit
+Best Antivirus programs for Windows 64-bit

 People tend to believe that premium antivirus solutions perform better than their free counterparts.
 Whether that’s true or not, we’re not going to discuss here.
 But if you among those who believe they’ll be safer if they purchase an antivirus, BitDefender is definitely the best value for money.